phorward/pynetree/README.md

 pynetree is developed and maintained by Jan Max Meyer, Phorward Software Technologies.

-pynetree is the result of a several years experience in parser development tools, and is currently worked out as some kind of sister-project of the (Phorward Toolkit/libphorward)[https://github.com/phorward/phorward], a  parsing a lexical analysis toolkit implementing LR/LALR parsers and focusing on the C programming language.
+pynetree is the result of a several years experience in parser development tools, and is currently worked out as some kind of sister-project of the [Phorward Toolkit/libphorward](https://github.com/phorward/phorward), a  parsing a lexical analysis toolkit implementing LR/LALR parsers and focusing on the C programming language.
 Therefore, the BNF-styled grammar definition language of both pynetree and libphorward are similar and provide the same interface for both parser development tools.

-# Licensing
+# License

 Copyright (C) 2015-2017 by Jan Max Meyer, Phorward Software Technologies.